howar31/oh-my-zsh-powerline-theme/README.md

 ## Note

 * This version not only modified the color scheme but also used variables to manage colors for future easily modification.
 * Due to my own environment settings, I've disabled the ruby features in this theme.
-To re-enable it, just simply remove the "#" in front of the lines in the function.
+To re-enable them, just simply remove the "#" in front of the lines in the function.